The General Insurance Review

 Fast, Free Auto Insurance Quotes

 You may know The General from its commercials with its white-mustached mascot in the green army helmet.
-The General is an insurance agency, meaning it sells insurance from other companies.
-They are:
+The General is part of American Family Insurance and is an insurance agency, meaning it sells insurance from other companies:

 - Permanent General Assurance Corp.

 - Permanent General Assurance Corp. of Ohio